nextgis/docs_ngcom/source/tutorial_qgis.rst

    :width: 20cm

-Enter the Web GIS address to the URL field, then press |symbologyAdd| to create a new Authentication configuration.
+Enter the Web GIS address to the URL field, then click |symbologyAdd| to create a new Authentication configuration.

 .. figure:: _static/tut_ngcn_create_connection_en.png
    :name: tut_ngcn_create_connection_pic
    :align: center
    :width: 12cm

-In the new dialog enter the email and password you used to register at my.nextgis.com at step 1, and press the **Save** button.
+In the new dialog enter the email and password you used to register at my.nextgis.com at step 1, and click the **Save** button.

 .. figure:: _static/tut_ngcn_authentication_en.png
    :name: tut_ngcn_authentication_pic
    :align: center
    :width: 10cm

-Press the **Test connection** button to ensure that you entered all the data correctly.
-Then press the **Save** button.
+Click the **Test connection** button to ensure that you entered all the data correctly.
+Then click the **Save** button.

 .. figure:: _static/tut_ngcn_test_connection_en.png
    :name: tut_ngcn_test_connection_pic